iffy-pi/chat-berta/README.md

 # Chat-Berta
 Chat-Berta Project File

+## Directory Information:
+This entire repository is used to package the web application for Chat-Berta.
+This means most of the files here are all useful for the web server.

+deploy-web-server.md contains information on how to deploy the web server (during its initial creation) and is archived as a good source of informaiton.

+git-pr.bat is a simple batch script that streamlinees the opening of pull requests for the application.

+server-void/ contains files and folders that are not relevant to the web server.
+That is the web server can be deployed without the files in this folder. **All files required by the server can NEVER be put in server-void/**

+# Development Pipeline for Non Web App Changes
+If you are making changes to files that are not used in the web application, e.g. prototype files or files in the server-void/ folder, then you can use the simple git change pipleine.

+That is, git commit and git push.

-# Development Pipeline
+# Development Pipeline for Web App Changes
-This is intended to cover the general steps for making changes to the app.
+This is intended to cover the general steps for making changes to the app or is its sub files.

 First start up the virtual environment using:
 ```